Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 First, fill the bag with a layer of compost, about 5 cm high.

-When the foliage starts to come through the soil and the shoots are about 10 cm high, add another layer of compost leaving only the top of the shoots to poke out.
+When the foliage starts to come through the soil and the shoots are about 10 cm high, add another layer of compost, leaving only the top of the shoots to poke out.
 Repeat this until your bag or container is full.

-This is called hilling and will ensure that you will get a good amount of potatoes.
+This is called hilling and will ensure that you get a good amount of potatoes.
 It will also keep your tubers out of the sunlight.
 This is important, because tubers that are exposed to sunlight turn green and are poisonous.

 I have used this method and would genuinely give it my highest recommendation.
 You can get a huge crop out of a small bag.

-It’s not recommended that you grow in the ground as it can be difficult to protect the potatoes from frost this way.
+It’s not recommended that you grow in the ground, as it can be difficult to protect the potatoes from frost this way.

 If that is your only option, then you can find out how to plant them in the ground here in our article about growing potatoes.